nixworks/public/news/2014/10/30/README.md

 ##### Sweden
 ### [Sweden officially recognises Palestine as a sovereign state.
 Israel recalls its ambassador to Sweden. ](/news/2014/10/30/sweden-officially-recognises-palestine-as-a-sovereign-state-israel-recalls-its-ambassador-to-sweden.md)
-_Context: sovereign state, Sweden, Israel, Palestine, officially recognises_
+_Context: officially recognises, Sweden, Israel, Palestine, sovereign state_

 ##### Eric Frein
 ### [Eric Frein, wanted in the American state of Pennsylvania for the 2014 Pennsylvania State Police barracks attack that killed one officer and injured another, is taken into custody. ](/news/2014/10/30/eric-frein-wanted-in-the-american-state-of-pennsylvania-for-the-2014-pennsylvania-state-police-barracks-attack-that-killed-one-officer-and.md)